HDLbits Problem set

 Concatenation and replication

-is illegal and results in the error message:unsized constants are not allowed in concatenations
+NOTEConcatenation needs to know the width of every component.
+Thus{1, 2, 3}is illegal and results in the error message:unsized constants are not allowed in concatenations.

 The replication operator allows repeating a vector and concatenating them together when sometimes you want the same thing concatenated together many times.